Diversity and inclusion

 As an employer we're making progress too.
 We regularly work with outside organisations to benchmark ourselves and get expert input into how we can improve.
 This includes the Disability Confident scheme, Working Families, Stonewall, Business in the Community and Inclusive Employers.

 As well as increasing the representation in our workforce, our focus is on creating an organisation where everyone wants to work: where everyone has the confidence to perform, learn and contribute.
-We’ll do this by taking an inclusion first approach in everything we do.
-We’re looking at the opportunities where we can adapt to be inclusive from the start, rather than someone needing to request it from us.
-For example, from this year onwards we’re making all our bank holidays outside our winter shutdown flexible.
-People can choose when they take their bank holiday leave – this could be a religious or cultural festival, their birthday or whenever suits.
-We’re also making seemingly smaller, but vital changes like making sure all interview questions are sent to candidates at least five days before their interview.
+We'll do this by taking an inclusion first approach in everything we do.
+We're looking at the opportunities where we can adapt to be inclusive from the start, rather than someone needing to request it from us.
+For example, all our bank holidays outside our winter shutdown are flexible.
+People can choose when they take their bank holiday leave — this could be a religious or cultural festival, their birthday or whenever suits.
+We're also making seemingly smaller, but vital changes like making sure all interview questions are sent to candidates at least three days before their interview where appropriate.
 We know this makes a difference to those with anxiety to help people feel better prepared.
 Many of these changes will benefit everyone.

 Continue learning